k2view-academy/K2View-Academy/articles/07_table_population/15_parent_rows_grouping.md

 <tr>
 <td style="width: 130px;">&gt; 1 key</td>
 <td style="width: 320px;">SELECT * FROM PATIENT WHERE PATIENT_ID = ?
 AND VISIT_ID = ?
 OR PATIENT_ID = ?
 AND VISIT_ID = ?</td>
-<td style="width: 200px;">Used for composite keys;.
+<td style="width: 200px;">Used for composite keys.
 Recommended for DBs that do not support Tupling, such as Aerospike.</td>
 </tr>
 <tr>
 <td style="width: 250px;"><strong>NONE</strong></td>